-Nevertheless, satellite analysis is incomplete, hiding potential differences and complexity in alone cannot reveal the subsurface structure.
-Moutin and Prieur (2012) for instance, showed studied three anticyclones in the Mediterranean sea with similar sea level anomalies (SLA ) have different subsurface isopyenal anomalies and SLA signatures but discovered extremely different heat and salt integrated anomalies.
-In the Levantine basin LB, Gertman et al. (2010) discovered smaller scale eddies detaching from the Israeli coast through SST and drifters data, and Haves et al. (2011) discovered a huge salt anomaly in 95 the single Cyprus eddy Eratosthenes anticyclone despite a weak SSH signature.
-These studies show the importance of in situ observations and the weakness of using only in addition to satellite data, but they were campaign-specific instantaneous observations.
-Before eddy automated detection, Menna et al. (2012) conducted a statistical study of the exchanges between these poles mesoscale interactions in the LB by adding in situ drifter velocities to SSH-derived velocities, but sampling was sparse

-100 and without vertical information.
+Nevertheless, satellite analysis alone cannot reveal the subsurface structure.
+Moutin and Prieur (2012) for instance, studied three anticyclones in the Mediterranean sea with similar SLA signatures but discovered extremely different heat and salt integrated anomalies.
+In the LB, Gertman et al. (2010) discovered smaller scale eddies detaching from the Israeli coast through SST and drifters data, and Hayes et al. (2011) discovered a huge salt anomaly in the Eratosthenes anticyclone despite a weak SSH signature.
+These studies show the importance of in situ observations in addition to satellite data, but they were campaignspecific instantaneous observations.
+Before eddy automated detection, Menna et al. (2012) conducted a statistical study of mesoscale interactions in the LB by adding in situ drifter velocities to SSH-derived velocities, but sampling was sparse and without vertical information.
 The large-scale deployment of autonomous drifters in the global ocean (such as the Argo or MEOP programs), as well as the centralisation of collected data (such as CMEMS products), enables to bridge the gap in the temporal scale between satellite and in situ data.
-Argo is a global array of more than 3000 floats measuring temperature and salinity down to 2000m (ARGO, 2020).
-For instance 2000 m (ARGO, 2020).
-Using Argo data, Laxenaire et al. (2019) captures the subsurface evolution of one single ments and to compute eddy regional statistics in the Algerian basin, but with an algorithm not taking into account merging and splitting events.
-(Mason et al., 2019) also attempted a study of the vertical eddy structure with regional variation in the Alboran
+Argo is a global array of more than 3000 floats measuring temperature and salinity down to 2000 m (ARGO, 2020).
+Using Argo data, Laxenaire et al. (2019) captures the subsurface evolution of one single Agulhas ring over 1.5 years in the South Atlantic ocean with the conjunction of Argo profiles and SSH data.
+It demonstrates that long-lived anticyclones can transport warm water masses over very long distances isolated in their thick core.
+Recently in the Algerian basin (Pessini et al., 2018) attempted to link eddies observations with in situ measurements and to compute eddy regional statistics, but with an algorithm not taking into account merging and splitting events.
+(Mason et al., 2019) also attempted a study of the vertical eddy structure with regional variation in the Alboràn sea, but on data from assimilated models.
+Such regional characterisation of eddy systematic detection has not been attempted so far in the Eastern Mediterranean.